saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 Duration: 0:02:00

-There are many possibilities for testing on [Sauce Labs](http://app.saucelabs.com/?utm_source=referral&utm_medium=LMS&utm_campaign=link), and in this module we will cover the specific case of testing a desktop browser web applications using the Sauce Labs Cloud (the virtual machines on Sauce Labs)
+There are many possibilities for testing on [Sauce Labs](http://app.saucelabs.com/?utm_source=referral&utm_medium=LMS&utm_campaign=link), and in this module we will cover the specific case of testing a desktop browser web applications using the Sauce Labs Cloud of virtual machines.

-**Users who have their local test environment and code set up can [start on module 3.03](https://training.saucelabs.com/codelabs/Module3-Quickstart/index.html?index=..%2F..quickstart#2)**
+**Users who have their own local test environment and code set up can [start on module 3.03](https://training.saucelabs.com/codelabs/Module3-Quickstart/index.html?index=..%2F..quickstart#2)**

+You can also use the **[Example Test Suite](https://github.com/walkerlj0/Selenium_Course_Example_Code/tree/master/java/Quickstart/Mod3/3.02)** and follow the next module to get set up.

 The examples here use Java code using Selenium version 3.14.15, the Maven build tool, as well as the JUnit4 test runner.
 The examples are on a MacOS machine, however we do provide examples of environment setup on a Windows machine.

 ### Skills & Knowledge

-In this Module you will learn:
+In this Module you will:

+* Learn how to set up and run a local Java JUnit4 test using the IntelliJ IDE and Maven project management tool
-*   The automated
+* The services and advantages available when you use the Sauce Labs Cloud to run automated tests
+* The structure and functionality of a Java Junit test suite that uses the _Page Object Model_ (POM)
+* What capabilities are and how to update a test to connect to sauce labs and use capabilities to communicate test suite information

 <!-- ------------------------ -->